drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Analyzing Ligand-Receptor Binding
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Computer graphics provide a powerful tool for analyzing the fit of a ligand into a complex macromolecular environment.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/analyzing-ligand-receptor-binding-302c78d5'><i class='fa fa-play' aria-hidden='true'></i></button>Computer graphics provide a powerful tool for analyzing the fit of a ligand into a complex macromolecular environment.
 Moreover computerized methods provide quantitative content to the detailed interaction energies involved in the binding of a molecule.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.